 “Oh no!”
 Joe and I both cried, at once laughing and feeling genuine sympathy.

 It was a tragic scene.
 She waved at the boat, suggesting it come back and pick her up.
 The boat ignored her.
-You could see her band mates on the deck of the ferry, unable to aid their stranded percussionist.
-Knowing that their next show would be a little less crisp.
+You could see her band mates on the deck of the ferry, unable to aid their stranded percussionist, knowing that their next show would be a little less crisp.

 Our ferry arrived and we boarded.
 We had paid a little extra this time for Club Class because this was a long one, four and a half hours to Crete.
 Club Class gives you more space and the ability to order water and coffee.
 I think that might be it, but the space is worth it.
 I napped all the way to Santorini.
 When we pulled in there, Joe insisted I go out on the deck and check it out.
-I went up there exactly long enough to be judgmental about all the jerks coming from Santorini.
+I went long enough to be judgmental about all the jerks coming from Santorini.